rackerlabs/rackspace-how-to/content/cloud-images/transferring-images-between-regions-of-the-rackspace-open-cloud.md

           "$OS_IMAGE_URL/v2/images/$MY_IMG"

     **Note**: Images are stored differently inside the cloud.
-They are not in the same VHD format that is used for image interchange.
+They are not in the same Virtual Hard Disk (VHD) format that is used for image interchange.
 Therefore, the checksum on your image in the source region cannot be used to determine which of your images in the target region corresponds to it, because there won't be an image with that checksum.
-The source image's UUID also cannot be used because the image in the target region has a different UUID.
+The source image's universally unique identifier (UUID) also cannot be used because the image in the target region has a different UUID.
-    Putting the same coordinating metadatum on each image addresses this issue.
+    Putting the same coordinating metadata on each image addresses this issue.

 3. You need a container in your Cloud Files account to put the exported image in.
-If you don't already have one, you can create a container by using the Cloud Control Panel, as follows:
+If you don't already have one, you can create a container by using the Cloud Control Panel by using the following steps:

     1. In the top navigation bar, click **Storage > Files**.
     2. Click **Create Container**.